oracle/python-oracledb/doc/src/api_manual/module.rst

     are using python-oracledb Thick mode, Oracle Client 23ai is additionally required.

+    The ``use_sni`` parameter is expected to be a boolean which indicates whether to use the TLS Server Name Indicator (SNI) extension to bypass the second TLS neogiation that would otherwise be required.
+This parameter is used in both python-oracledb Thin and Thick modes.
+The default value is False.

     The ``program`` parameter is expected to be a string which specifies the name of the executable program or application connected to Oracle Database.
 This value is only used in the python-oracledb Thin mode.
 The